X-rays are 2D images of your internal body structures, organs and bones. We use x-rays to diagnose and treat medical conditions and injuries.

 How to access this service

-To access this service, your GP or medical practitioner will need to send a referral letter to the hospital.
+To access this service, your GP or medical practitioner will contact Kilcoy Hospital to arrange a suitable time with a nurse credentialed x-ray operator.
+Bookings are essential.

 What to bring